Jared-Douglas-Berry/fluenty-web-app/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+### Deploy

+Use standard build deploy, NOT Full Static Build.

+#### Deployment Steps & Considerations
+1. Add page metadata, optimize code, remove unnecessary dependencies
+2. Use environment variables for variable data (e.g. database credentials, API keys, ...)
+3. Do a test build and test the production-ready app locally or on some test server
+4. Deploy

-### Deploy on Vercel
+#### on Vercel
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Acknowledgments

-Thank you for your contribution to help build the web site:
+Thank you for your contribution to help build the web-site:

 Vincent van Wyk,
-Director Fluenty
+Founder Fluenty

 Terri Ogden,
 COO Fleunty